Laboratory exercise 3

 2. Overriding

-Overriding is example of runtime polymorphism and means that child class could offer different implementation than its parent class.
-The annotation @Override is used to inform the compiler that already defined in a parent class method has new implementation.
-The annotation is also used in compile time to check if the method is correctly overriden.
+Runtime polymorphism uses method overriding.
+A child class can provide a different implementation than the parent class.
+The compiler instruction used is @Override – it tells the compiler that this method from the parent class has a new implementation.
+This instruction (annotation) is used at compile time to check if the method is overridden correctly.

-Static methods could not be overriden since they belong to the class, whereas non-static methods belong to the object.
+Static methods cannot be overridden because they belong to the class, while method instances (non-static) belong to the object.

 class Shapes {